 Adjunct Associate Professor Bessemer has extensive industry experience in both technology and financial services sectors.
 He has been the Chief Information Officer for three publicly listed companies, the COO of Equity Trustees and is currently the CEO of Trustees Executors Ltd. In addition to these positions, he is also a Founder and Chairman of Flint Wealth, a #FinTech start-up Online Investment Supermarket.

-Ryan has over 30 years’ experience in a delivering large, technology projects to enterprise organisations.
+Ryan has over 30 years’ experience in delivering large technology projects to enterprise organisations.
 He has a proven track record in growing businesses through organic transformation initiatives and corporate transactions.

 In 2018 he completed the Program for Leadership Development (PLDA) at Harvard Business School (Harvard’s Executive MBA alternate program), where he was selected to achieve lifetime Alumni status.